 Alcohol detox involves purging your body of alcohol, and this process can involve disturbing withdrawal symptoms, depending on the level of dependence involved.
+This is why medical detox is always recommended.

 Alcohol withdrawal is believed to arise due to changes in brain activity triggered by prolonged and abusive alcohol consumption.
 Sustained alcohol abuse disrupts the balance of inhibitory and excitatory neurotransmitter activity in the brain.
 Withdrawal symptoms are a result of this imbalance being corrected.